 Definition: Start with raw data and rerun the entire analysis and interpretation.
-Recommend conducting with a significant pipeline change.
-Reanalysis is available for Phase 1 cases.
-Clinical sites request reanalysis for specific cases.
-Each clinical site will be allocated a certain number of reanalysis cases.
-Reanalysis will be requested through the Coordinating Center.
-Upon reanalysis, an amended report will be issued which communicates results, new findings, or no changes to original interpretation.
+Reanalysis was available through Baylor for a subset of Phase 1 cases at the request of the Clinical Sites.
+Upon reanalysis, an amended report was issued which communicated results, new findings, or no changes to original interpretation.